Risk aversion can promote cooperation: Introduction

 \section{Introduction}

 Cooperation lies at the heart of many phenomena in living and complex systems, including the transition to multicellularity in biology, the emergence of eusociality in insect colonies, and the development of human communities, from ancient hunter-gatherer tribes to modern nation-states \cite{doi:10.1126/science.7466396, axelrod1984evolution}.
-Understanding the emergence of cooperation between groups and individuals is particularly important for solving global problems such as maintaining ecosystem diversity, mitigating the climate crisis and regulating international financial markets \cite{kaul1999global, 10.1257/aer.15000001, Harry}.
+Understanding the emergence of cooperation between groups and individuals is particularly important for solving global problems such as maintaining ecosystem diversity, mitigating the climate crisis and regulating international financial markets \cite{kaul1999global, 10.1257/aer.15000001, abendschein2021}.
 However, we still lack knowledge about the possible mechanisms that can lead to large-scale cooperative behaviour in large populations.

 Uncovering the mechanisms underlying the emergence and dynamics of cooperation has been the subject of intense study over the past decades, using a variety of methodologies across scientific disciplines, including evolutionary game theory, numerical simulations, and experiments ranging from biology to psychology and behavioural economics.
 Many of these studies have converged on types of mechanisms that can lead to cooperative behaviour, such as different types of selection (e.g. kin selection, group selection, etc.) and different forms of reciprocity (e.g. direct, indirect, structured, etc.).
 Depending on the context, these mechanisms can take different forms, such as genetic transmission, cultural transmission, social diversity, reputation, shame, threat of exclusion, sanctions, etc. (see e.g. \cite{10.1111/eva.12303, doi:10.1098/rspb.2008.0829, HAMILTON19641, doi:10.1086/406755, doi:10.1146/annurev-psych-081920-042106, naturesocial, CARPENTER200731, BOYD1989213, spatialchaos, doi:10.1126/science.1133755, doi:10.1073/pnas.1206694109, doi:10.1126/science.1164744, 7e9ca62b-fb0d-33b4-9da4-d2df76b1746a, doi:10.1126/science.1178883}).
+Others have proposed mechanisms that fall outside this classification, such as the role of commitment explored in \cite{akdeniz2021evolution}.